Integrable Discretisations for a Class of Nonlinear Schrodinger Equations on Grassmann Algebras: Darboux transforms and discretisation

 Indeed, the system (\ref{eq:Discr2rA}) with such initial boundary conditions can be solved by a finite sequence of iterations.
 For the first iteration we set all odd variables inside the parallelogram to zero and find the first approximation of even variables for all points of $W$.
 Then, using the boundary conditions for odd variables, one can solve equations (\ref{eq:elem_ev-xi}) to update the values of odd variables inside $W$.
 Starting from these data, we repeat the sequence of iterations.
 This sequence will stabilise after a finite number of steps since the solution ($q_{k_1,m_1}$, $\psi_{k_1,m_1}$, $\xi_{k_1,m_1}$), $(k_1,m_1)\in W$ is a multi-linear function of the odd boundary data.
+Thus one can define again an {\it Elimination map} \cite{MWX2} which will allow us to express the solutions as rational functions of the even initial data on the staircase $W_0$ inscribed into the parallelogram $W$ and multi-linear functions of the odd boundary data.

+The mixed initial/boundary value problem presented here allows one to recover the standard staircase $W_0$ initial value problem \cite{Adl,SSP} by setting $\psi_{n,m}=\xi_{n,m}=0$.